diodechain/diode-docs/content/docs/Using/working-with-blockchain-names.md

 This will release the name and someone else will be able to register it.

+Note that unregistering a name will take at least one block time (more than 10 seconds and less than 5 minutes).
+The messages printed in the terminal will provide updates.

 ### transfer name

 If you want to give someone else the name, use "transfer".